hohaicongthuan/TETRIS-SNAKE-STM32F4/README.md

 ![terrible wiring, I know](buttons_wiring.jpg) *(terrible wiring, I know)*

-Then connect the UP, DOWN, LEFT, RIGHT buttons to the PB12, PB13, PC8, PC9 pins of the board, respectively and you'll good to go.
+Then connect the UP, DOWN, LEFT, RIGHT buttons to the PB12, PB13, PC8, PC9 pins of the board, respectively and you're good to go.